Community Development (BA)

 Note 1: There is no requirement for Mathematics.
 A Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

-This programme requires applicants to undergo a Garda Vetting process.
+This programme requires applicants to undergo the National Vetting Bureau (NVB) process.
 This requirement is due to the mandatory external placement element of the programme which will bring the applicant into contact with children or vulnerable adults and in which they will assume positions of trust.
-CIT uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
+MTU Cork uses the NVB to help assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

-Offers of places on this programme will be provisional and contingent on the applicant’s satisfactory completion of CIT’s NVB Procedure.
+Offers of places on this programme will be provisional and contingent on the applicant’s satisfactory completion of MTU Cork’s NVB Procedure.

 Depending upon the outcome of the vetting process, the Institute reserves the following rights: